 Our by-laws and applicable provisions of the DGCL govern the organization, conduct of business at and the adjournment of our 2014 Annual Meeting.
 Our board of directors has designated Donald H. Nikolaus, our Chairman and Chief Executive Officer, as the presiding officer of our 2014 Annual Meeting.
-Mr. Nikolaus will call our 2014 Annual Meeting to order and will conduct the business of our 2014 Annual Meeting, including voting upon the four items of stockholder business upon which our stockholders will vote at our 2014 Annual Meeting.
-No other item of stockholder business may properly come before our 2014 Annual Meeting.
-Mr. Nikolaus, as the presiding officer of our 2014 Annual Meeting, will determine, in his discretion, the order of the items of stockholder business we will conduct at our 2014 Annual Meeting and the procedural manner in which we will conduct the business of our 2014 Annual Meeting.
+Mr. Nikolaus will call our 2014 Annual Meeting to order and will conduct the business of our 2014 Annual Meeting, including voting upon the four items of stockholder business may properly come before our 2014 Annual Meeting.
+Mr. Nikolaus, as the presiding officer of our 2014 Annual Meeting, in his discretion, the order of the items of stockholder business we will conduct at our 2014 Annual Meeting and the procedural manner in which we will conduct the business of our 2014 Annual Meeting.